oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

       |

-    - To preview call log on the current page, click the call row.
+    - To preview a call log on the current page, click the call row.

    |